TaylorBeeston/Calculator/README.md

 # Calculator

-A simple Calculator Web App for The Odin Project!
+This is a simple calculator made for [The Odin Project!](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)